Ermanno de Biagi

 Piepoe (Morgten Wordt Beter)

 Jean Blaute plays Mellotron, with flutes and strings on opener Tim, flutes on the title track and very background flutes on Onze Jeugd, to passable if not exactly startling effect.
-Given that this isn't available, unless you fancy searching out a download, you're unlikely to track a copy down, anyway; I'm afraid to say, you really won't be missing much.
+Given that this is only properly available on an expensive, 7-disc set, unless you fancy searching out a download, I wouldn't bother, if I were you.

 Heksen-Sabbath (Deel 1)